buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_9_Build_Movie_Review_App.md

 ![](https://hackmd.io/_uploads/SkkWlupGi.png)

 This is a plain Next.js app with some template components and some Solana dependencies installed to help you save time.
-There's a few mock reviews in there, take a look at the various components to get a feel for the app.
+There are a few mock reviews in there, take a look at the various components to get a feel for the app.

-You'll notice we've moved the wallet context provider from `_app.tsx` to it's own component.
-It works the same, it's just more performant to keep it separate with bigger apps.
+You'll notice we've moved the wallet context provider from `_app.tsx` to its own component.
+It works the same, it's just more performant to keep it separate from bigger apps.
 All the app does right now is log your review into the console, we're going to set up the `handleTransactionSubmit` function in `Form.tsx`.
 Let's gooooooooooooo

 #### 🗺 Define the schema
 The first step in serializing is to create a schema/map for the data we want to serialize.
 We need to tell Borsh what the data will be called and the sizes of each item.